gsw73/sync_fifo_0/README.md

 Note that FIFO is designed such that user may assert pop conitnuously.
 Data should only be sampled by user when both pop and vld signals are asserted.

-You can run the simulation and look at waveforms at http://edaplayground.com.
+You can run the simulation and look at waveforms at https://edaplayground.com.

+View the wavedrom*.json timing diagram by copying the JSON file contents to https://wavedrom.com